Chen-Dixi/MCD_with_DEV/README.md

 # MCD_with_DEV
-Implementation of Deep Embedded Validation for Domain Adpatation on visda2017dataset with MCD model
+Implementation of Deep Embedded Validation for Domain Adpatation on visda2017 dataset with [MCD](https://github.com/mil-tokyo/MCD_DA) model

 # Required
 - python3.6